In this article, I would like to share my thoughts about rote learning. How rote learning can impact the education and development of a country?

 She made her first billion by the age of 51 and was the first-ever writer to do so.

-It isn’t just one story; everyone has their struggles; everyone fails when they try to improve their future.
+It isn’t just one story; everyone has their struggles; everyone fails to improve their future.

-We have talked a lot about Elon Musk’s failures and have generally found them less motivating because people believe that he started very early, had an unappalled mind, was too good to be generalized for everyone.
+We have talked a lot about Elon Musk’s failures.
+We have generally found them less motivating because people believe that he started very early, had an unappalled mind, was too good to be generalized for everyone.

 However, you must understand that one on the peak of Everest started from the base camp too; they didn’t look for shortcuts, kept their hope alive, and made history.